The Use of “Hell” in the New Testament

 Hades

-The Greek hades is translated “hell” ten times in the KJV.
-Most recent versions transliterate the term, bringing it directly into English as Hades.
+The Greek hades is translated as “hell” ten times in the King James Version.
+Most of the more recent versions transliterate the term.
+This means the translators create an English word from the Greek, sometimes with a few letters changed.
+In this case, modern translators have brought it directly into English as Hades.

-By means of a figure known as a synecdoche (the whole put for a part), Hades is sometimes used to designate a limited region of the spirit world.
+Employing a figure known as a synecdoche (i.e., the whole put for a part), Hades is sometimes used to designate a limited region of the spirit world.
 Depending upon the context, that region may either be one of punishment or reward.

-For example, Jesus warned that the wicked inhabitants of Capernaum (who had rejected his teaching) would go down into Hades (Mt.
+For example, Jesus warned that the wicked inhabitants of Capernaum who rejected his teaching would go down into Hades (Mt.
 11:23; Lk.
 10:15).
 When the cold-hearted rich man died, his spirit was found in Hades, a place of torment and anguish (Lk.
 16:23-24).

 Tartarus